The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Creating Broad-line AGN Samples

 When comparing the X-ray and optical broad-line AGN samples (see Fig.~\ref{contour_compare}) in the space of the observed parameters $L_{\rm H\beta}$ vs. FWHM (left panel) and the derived parameters $L/L_{\rm EDD}$ vs. $M_{\rm BH}$ (right panel), the two samples cover a similar though not identical parameter space.
-Unlike our previous lower redshift samples ($0.16 \le z \le 0.36$, paper IV), here the X-ray selected AGN sample does not extend to lower $L_{\rm H\beta}$.
-Instead the optical selection is able to detect more objects with lower H$\beta$ luminosities. {\it ROSAT}'s flux sensitivity is limited, and so with increasing redshift even luminous AGN will drop below the RASS flux limit.
+Unlike our previous lower-redshift samples ($0.16 \le z \le 0.36$; paper IV), here the X-ray selected AGN sample does not extend to lower $L_{\rm H\beta}$.
+Instead the optical selection is able to detect more objects with lower H$\beta$ luminosities. {\it ROSAT}'s flux sensitivity is limited, and so with increasing redshift, even luminous AGN will drop below the RASS flux limit.
 This is reflected in the total number of selected objects, as well as when directly comparing the number of objects with log ($L_{\rm H\beta}/[\rm {erg ^{-1}}]) \geq 43.5$, where we have 86 X-ray AGN and 141 optical AGN.

 Differences in the observed parameter space naturally translate into differences in the derived $M_{\rm BH}$--$L/L_{\rm EDD}$ space (Fig.~\ref{contour_compare}, right panel).
 The X-ray AGN sample tends to select objects with somewhat higher $M_{\rm BH}$ and higher $L/L_{\rm EDD}$.
-This is not surprising as the X-ray luminosity is increasing from the lower left to the upper right corner in this parameter space.
+This is not surprising as the X-ray luminosity is increasing from the lower-left to the upper-right corner in this parameter space.
 The optical sample extends to lower $M_{\rm BH}$ and lower $L/L_{\rm EDD}$.